Getting from Mumbai to Kerala

 The least recommended option is to travel from Mumbai to Kerala by road.

-- The distance from Mumbai to Cochin is 1377km
+- The distance from Mumbai to Kochi is 1377 kms.

 - There are no direct buses that ply between the two regions.

 - Driving to Kerala with a rented car would mean a journey of two days with a night halt.
-(A care hire would be very expensive and not all car rental agencies would be willing to send a car and driver from Mumbai to Kerala)
+Moreover, a car hire would be very expensive and not all car rental agencies would be willing to send a car and driver from Mumbai to Kerala.

-We recommend either taking a flight or train when travelling from Mumbai to Kerala as a drive would be tiresome and expensive.
+We recommend either taking a flight or train when travelling from Mumbai to Kerala as the drive would be tiresome and expensive.

 Goa, the most popular beach and party destination comes right between Mumbai and Kerala.
-You can either take a train or fly to Goa and then travel onwards to Kerala.
-Click here to read more on travel options between Goa and Kerala.
+You can either take a train or fly to Goa and then travel onwards to Kerala, or explore more travel options.

-You can also make the entire way from Mumbai to Kerala to your travel route and stop at additional interesting places like the temple and ruin landscape of Hampi, the charming palace town of Mysore or the green region of Wayanad.
+You can also make the entire way from Mumbai to Kerala your travel route.
+This way, you can stop at additional interesting places like the temple and ruin landscapes of Hampi, the charming palace town of Mysore or the green region of Wayanad.
 From there you can easily get to Calicut and head down to Kochi by train.
 Our guest Rachel did this on her two-week-trip across South India.
 Check it out!

-An alternative route is to fly from Mumbai to Mysore directly to avoid the long journeys for Goa – Hampi – Mysore by train and then to make your way down to Kerala.
+An alternative route is to fly from Mumbai to Mysore directly.
+This avoids the long Goa – Hampi – Mysore train journeys to then going to Kerala.
 This was Daphne’s idea for her two-week-trip to Kerala in May.

-Alternatively, the coast of Maharastra and Karnataka is dotted with idyllic small coastal towns.
-You can choose to stop at one of them.
+Alternatively, the coasts of Maharashtra and Karnataka are dotted with idyllic small coastal towns.
+You can choose to stop at any one of them.
 Do remember that you will have very basic tourist facilities there.

-We would love to help you plan a trip to India that takes you from Mumbai to Kerala, visiting gorgeous places enroute.
-Plan your trip with us now and we figure out the ideal travel route together with you.
+We would love to help you plan a trip to India that involves getting from Mumbai to Kerala, visiting the gorgeous places en route.
+Plan Your Trip with us now and we will figure out the ideal travel route together with you.